Tattzy25/REP-ARMO-GPT/replit.md

-# Armo-GPT Replit Project
+# Armo Lobby Replit Project

 ## Overview

-Armo-GPT is a full-stack TypeScript web application featuring an Armenian-themed AI chatbot with multiple personality modes ("vibes").
+Armo Lobby is a full-stack TypeScript web application featuring an Armenian-themed AI chatbot with multiple personality modes ("vibes").
 The application combines a React frontend with an Express.js backend, using PostgreSQL for data persistence and supporting both text and voice interactions.

 ## System Architecture